 - SLA Status Indicators: A workflow without an early project status warning system is ineffective at keeping things on schedule.
 Color-coded status indicators are key.

 Workflow automation is one of the core competencies at Infinity.
-Our workflow experts can provide the guidance you need to find a flexible and customizable automation solution.
+Our experts can provide the guidance you need to find a flexible and customizable automation solution.
 It’s a workflow automation software jungle out there, and we won’t make you go it alone!
 Contact us today.